Guillem Ramos-Poquí

-Guillem Ramos-Poquí (born 1944, Barcelona) is a painter who was a major figure of Arte Povera and Conceptual art in Catalonia during the 1960s.
+Guillem Ramos-Poquí (born in 1944 at Barcelona) is a painter who was a major figure of Arte Povera and Conceptual art in Catalonia during the 1960s.
 He has lived in London since 1968.

 Studies and early career

 Guillem Ramos-Poquí grew up in Barcelona where he studied painting at the city's School of Fine Art.
 During the 60s he was a major figure in the Catalan Conceptual art and Arte Povera avant-garde.
 After being awarded several art fellowships that took him to Paris and New York, he settled in London in 1968 where he studied at the Slade and the Royal College of Art.
 In 1995 he received his Ph.D. in Fine Art Painting from the University of Barcelona for his art work and thesis entitled The Conceptual Dimension in Art: Theory as an Inherent Component of the Practice of Painting, written in Catalan.
 He was Head of Fine Art at Kensington and Chelsea College (1990–2004) and Lecturer in Advanced Painting at Morley College (2004–2012).
 He has exhibited extensively in London and abroad.